rogerhe13/LLM-Assignment-1/README.md

 - API calls are made for each question, so monitor your OpenAI usage
 - Initial run will download the GSM8K dataset (~100MB)

-## Troubleshooting

-**API Error - Invalid parameter:**
-- Ensure API key is correctly set
-- Check that you're using the latest OpenAI SDK: `pip install --upgrade openai`

-**Out of memory:**
-- Reduce sample size in step1.py if needed
-- Process is designed to handle 300 questions efficiently

-**Missing results file:**
-- If a results file is missing, delete it and rerun the step to regenerate

-## Author

-Generated for Generative AI Assignment 1